Q7Uyec/AUTOCHIPMOVIES/.github/CONTRIBUTING.md

 # Contributing to this Project

-For pull requests to be merged, authors s
+For pull requests to be merged, authors should:

+* Write any applicable unit tests
+* Add any relevant documen